Sherwood Technologies Logo About SherwoodSearch our SiteContact SherwoodThe Sherwood Library of KnowledgeGo Home

-At one time or another you have most likely received an E-mail which states something like the following:
+At one time or another you have most likely received an e-mail that sounds very scary.
+That's because it contains a complicated technical message, which reads something like the following:

 From: One of Your Friends

-Subject: Virus Alert - Do not open mail with the subject XYZ
+Subject: Virus Alert for E-mail with XYZ Attached

 Action: Pass this warning on to everyone you know!

-Message: Area of Infection: Windows ME/XP/2000 and this virus originated in Taiwan and within one week was worldwide.
-The virus infects Windows 2000, ME and XP files and will quickly infect your computer and can crash it.
-The virus uses two methods of infection, the first will overwrite or delete information on the hard drive by using direct disk-write calls, bypassing standard BIOS virus protection, while overwriting the MBR and boot sectors.
+Message: Infection Target is Windows ME/XP/2000/.../10/2020.
+Even worse is that this virus originated in Taiwan only one week ago and is now worldwide.
+The virus can infect any Windows file and will quickly infect your entire computer, then crash or take control of it.
+The virus uses two methods of infection.
+The first method overwrites or deletes information on the hard drive by using direct disk-write calls, which bypass all standard BIOS virus protection, while overwriting the MBR and boot sectors.

-The second action has the ability to overwrite certain flash BIOS chipsets on some machines such as Pentiums and or other Intel, which may have flash BIOS.
+The second action has the ability to overwrite certain flash BIOS chipsets on some machines, such as Pentiums and/or other Intel CPU's, which may have flash BIOS.
 Some computers have a jumper on the motherboard, which acts as hardware write protection.
-Some machines also have a DIP switch, which allows the flashing BIOS to be disabled.
-There are some newer computers that cannot be protected by the switch and therefore are vulnerable to the virus.
-If this virus executes it will leave the PC inoperable.
+Other machines also have a DIP switch, which allows the flashing BIOS to be disabled.
+Some newer, more vulnerable, computers cannot be protected by either the switch or jumper.
+If this virus executes, it will leave the PC inoperable and might even take it hostage!

 Sounds Scary

 Since this sounds dangerous you probably passed it on to many friends and acquaintances.
 The sad fact is that you have probably been taken in by a hoax!
-Usually this type of warning is not real and is only used to tie up the internet and frighten people.
+This type of warning is often just used to tie up the internet, frighten people and maybe get a news story.
 It is the modern-day equivalent of the chain letter, you remember, Send a copy of this letter to ten people within the next week or a terrible fate will befall you!

 The Net Effect